zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “Look in every nook and cranny,” he says.
 “Every no ok (nook) and cranny (cranny)” is an old expression that means look in e very little place, even though you may think it’s too small or not important.
 To l ook in every nook and cranny is to be very thorough – to look in every possible pla ce.
 Ramona says, “Excuse me, may I ask a question?”
 The security chief says, “Yo u can when I’m done,” meaning when I finish talking, then you can ask you r question.

 The security chief goes on and says, “Now you two, I want you to look all over the grounds.”
-The word “grounds” (grounds) refers t o the land that a group of buildings is on.
+The word “grounds” (grounds) refers to the land that a group of buildings is on.
 It’s used to refer to the property  of some, usually, organization or company.
 It’s often used to describe a larger piece  of property.
 You wouldn’t usually talk about the land around your small house , for example, as the grounds of your property.
 It’s normally used to describe a larger piece of property on which there are several different buildings.

 The security chief says, “Make sure you check in the undergrowth and in the trees, and cover the entire terrain.”
 The “undergro wth” is the group of small plants that often grow close to the ground, usually  underneath much taller trees.
-The security chief is telling them to look or to ch eck in the undergrowth because this perhaps is a small child who might be hiding t here.
+The security chief is telling them to look or to ch eck in the undergrowth because this perhaps is a small child who might be hiding there.
 He tells them to “cover the entire terrain.”
-“To cover” the terrain means t o go and walk or look in the
+“To cover” the terrain means to go and walk or look in the

 entire terrain.
 “Terrain” (terrain) refers to the l and.
 It’s similar to the word “grounds” in this instance.